antonholmquist/opengl-es-2-0-shaders/README.md

 sVertexLighting
 -------
 Simple vertex lighting with support for one directional light.
-Should be somewhat similar to the fixed pipeline code used in OpenGL ES 1.1.
+Should be somewhat similar to the fixed pipeline code in OpenGL ES 1.1.

 sFragmentLighting
 -------